NoNotNotes/Yuubi/content/CMPA/MS1-Handout.md

 * Oral iron supplements (anemia)
 * **Corticosteroids**(\*\* Prednisone: DOC)& immunosuppressive agents
 	* Cause sodium and water retention, hypokalemia – edema, can be a side effect of the medication (if the BUN is under control) or disease process.
-	* Promotes gluconeogenesis àhyperglycemia
+	* Promotes gluconeogenesis → hyperglycemia
 		* Patient is given OHA (oral hyperglycemic agents)
 	* Hypocalcemia
-	* Immunocompromised àreverse isolation
+	* Immunocompromised → reverse isolation
 		* Client is not considered cured until the urine is free of protein and RBCs for 6 months
 		* Return to full activity usually is not permitted until the urine is free of protein for 1 month
 * **Nursing Management**: